li9com/learn-docker/lab03-getting-help/README.md

 ```

 ## Getting help online
 Visit [docs.docker.com](https://docs.docker.com) page, select your docker version (*Docker 1.13*) in a menu on a right side of the page.
-Explore documentation through the menu on the right side of the page.
+Explore documentation through the menu on the left side of the page.